celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 };
 ```

-This way we can import all the helper functions in our test file by importing the `index.js` file.
+This way, we can import all the helper functions in our test file by importing the `index.js` file.

-It should now look like this:
+Please ensure the text looks like this:

 ![Export all the test helpers](./images/create_index_helper_files.png)

-## Write our first test
+## Writing our first test

 Now that we have all the helper functions ready, we can start writing our first test.
 In the `test` folder, rename the `Lock.js` file that Hardhat had added for us to `CeloMultiSig.test.js`.
-Then, replace all the content of the file by the following code:
+Then, replace all the content of the file with the following code:

 ![Test file to rename](./images/rename_test_file.png)
 ![Test file renamed](./images/renamed_test_file.png)